tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 Next features should be based on actual need, but likely ordering is:

-* SORT BY multiple fields
+* SORT BY multiple columns
 * Calculated columns -- functions and expressions in column definitions
 * Functions and expressions in the WHERE clause based on calculated columns
 * Metaqueries across multiple users